leesei/old.leesei.github.io/source/_posts/awk-notes.md

 <!-- more -->

-program is executed on a row basis, with optional rules to switch the statements (block) to execute each row is parsed into fields by the seperator
+program is executed on a row basis, with optional rules to switch the statements (block) to execute each row is parsed into fields by the separator

 ```
 NR      Number of Row